okillgus/adapt-input-memo/README.md

-# adapt-memo
+# adapt-input-memo

 Memory component for adapt learning framework.

-The **Memo Component** provides a component for taking notes, saving them and displaying the textinput later.
+The **Memo Component** provides a component for saving textinput and displaying it later.

-Mode 1 will display a textarea where you can write down some notes that you want to memorize.
+There are two modes to go: The readonly-mode will display the memorized text.
+The other mode will display a textarea where you can write down some notes that you want to memorize.
-Mode 2 will display the memorized text.

 Settings
 --------